sophieroux/PopulationModelingFramework/README.md

 #### Loss Functions

-As is characteristic for a generic VAE, the total loss function is made up of two parts, reconstruction loss and regularization loss.
+As is characteristic for a generic VAE, the total loss function is made up of two parts, reconstruction loss and regularization loss (Kullback-Leibler divergence).

 #### Asimov Sampling: